Chemmani mass graves

-In 1998, allegations of mass graves at Chemmani were made by a Sri Lankan soldier on trial for rape and murder.
-He claimed hundreds of people who disappeared from the Jaffna peninsula after it was retaken by Government troops from the LTTE in 1995 and 1996 were killed and buried in mass graves near the village of Chemmani.
-There are reports about 300 to 400 bodies being buried there.
+Chemmani mass graves refers to the mass graves in Chemmani in northern Sri Lanka.
+They first received attention following the allegation of their existence by a Sri Lankan soldier, Somaratne Rajapakse, in 1998 who was on trial for the rape and murder of Tamil schoolgirl Krishanthi Kumaraswamy.
+He claimed that hundreds of people who disappeared from the Jaffna peninsula after it was retaken by the government forces from the LTTE rebels in 1995 and 1996 were killed and buried in mass graves near the village of Chemmani.
+He further claimed he knew where 300 to 400 bodies were buried.

 Internationally observed excavations in 1999 found 15 bodies, two of which were identified as men who had disappeared in 1996.
 The findings led to charges against seven military personnel.
-The number of bodies exhumed is far less than the number originally alleged, and the Sri Lankan government stated that the local and foreign investigators found no graves as originally alleged and that there was no evidence of grave tampering either.
 Seven years later, the investigation remained open, but no further bodies have been found at Chemanni.

+In June 2025, excavation work at the Chemmani-Sindubathi burial site in Jaffna's Nallur division has led to the recovery of human remains believed to belong to an infant under the age of one, fuelling calls for international oversight into excavating mass graves on the island.
+Court-ordered excavation efforts uncovered 19 human skeletons including those of 3 babies from the burial grounds.
+Subsequent excavations led to the discovery of more than 166 skeletons (including children) in total by August 29.